LeoZhao-code/nzolywebapp/README.md

 - Update the SQL query statement in the `member_page()` function to include a filtering function.
 - Modify the SQL query, add new statements, and make necessary modifications in the `events_page()` function.

+---

+## Note：

+ - There is a non-team member (Nico Porteous) participating in other team projects in the database, so the event stage result interface in the current project can add any member to participate in any existing project.

+ - Under normal circumstances, members of the team only participate in the projects of the team, and it is difficult to generate Upcoming Events & Stages without adding other tables.
+ - To modify the event stage result interface of this project, each member can only participate in the competition of his own team, and have to add condition restrictions on the basis of the current project